 Postman Pat and the slow death of the postal service

-Mrs Goggins is moved to the periphery of the mail story (they haven’t yet, as far as I know, closed her post office but surely it must be constantly under threat).
+Mrs Goggins has been moved to the periphery of the mail story (they haven’t yet, as far as I know, closed her post office but surely it must be constantly under threat).
 This is Postman Pat as delivered by Consignia, it is very much a sign of our times and actually I find it all quite poignant.
-Pat is now something of a superhero, but like all the best superheroes you feel that behind the mask there is darkness, sadness, tragedy.
+Pat is now something of a superhero, but like all the best superheroes you feel that behind the mask there is darkness, sadness, and tragedy.

 I can tell that Pat is afraid for his village, for the community, for Mrs Goggin’s post office, afraid of the very death of the English countryside as its vitality is sucked towards the bright lights of the big towns.
 But he’s trapped – trapped by a duty to get the mail delivered on time (whatever that may mean now) and trapped by the need to put food on the table for the family he possibly never really wanted.